-The credit card payment option - used in 454,000 cases in 2016-17 - has been withdrawn because of an imminent change in the law which bans surcharges on Visa, Mastercard and American Express payments.
-HM Revenue and Customs (HMRC) has been charging up to 0.6% for payment by credit card, but would have had to foot the bill had it not banned this method of payment.
+The credit card payment option – used in 454,000 cases in 2016-17 – has been withdrawn because of an imminent change in the law which bans surcharges on Visa, Mastercard and American Express payments.
+HMRC has been charging up to 0.6% for payment by credit card, but would have had to foot the bill had it not banned this method of payment.

 The tax due can still be paid by debit card, via a bank’s BACS, CHAPS or Faster Payments system, or by setting up a direct debit.